daniel-test-vaxjo/JMRI_LogixNG_Plugins/README.md

-# JMRI_NewLogixPlugins
+# JMRI_LogixNG_Plugins
-Example plugins for NewLogix in JMRI
+Example plugins for LogixNG in JMRI